positively-charged/bcc/doc/details.md

 --

 Enumerations can be named and then used as a variable type.
-The only thing special about enumeration variables is that they must be initialized and updated with one of the enumerators instead of the value of an enumerator:
+The only thing special about enumeration variables is that they must be initialized and updated with one of the enumerators:

 ```
 enum Fruit {